Previous Graduate Lab Members

 Emery Thackerson, B.S.

 Emery graduated from Oklahoma State University in May 2020 with a major in Psychology and minor in Human Resource Management.
 Emery was a member of the laboratory for 2 years and assisted with data collection, management, and dissemination of findings for multiple studies.
 Additionally, Emery worked in a research laboratory in OSU’s Spears Business School focusing on the behavioral environment in the workforce.
-Emery will be pursuing a doctoral degree in Experimental Psychology at Oklahoma State University under the supervision of Dr. Games Grice.
+Emery is pursuing a doctoral degree in Experimental Psychology at Oklahoma State University under the supervision of Dr. James Grice.